sebastian-heinz/Arrowgene.Services/README.md

 one can shift the focus to provide own implementations for parts of the library that might not perform optimal for custom needs.

+In case of a TCP Server:

-If the default implementation is used, there are only two tasks required:
+If the default implementation is used, there are two tasks required:
 - Defining model classes for holding the data
 - Defining handleing classes to process the model classes

 The library provides the following default functionality for server and client:
 - Consumable events (Client Connected, Client Disconnected, Received Data)
-- Message routing (Call mapped method for 'message' -> 'handler method')
+- Message routing ('message' -> 'handler method')
 - Handle nagle algorithm

-If required it is possible to supply a different implemenation instead of the default functionality for every aspect of the library.
+If required it is possible to supply a different implemenation for every aspect of the library, instead of the default functionality.

 ## Pipeline

 This is an overview of the default pipeline that describes how data is transformed, send, received and recovered.

 Minimal Tcp/Client server pipeline where the library only handles the transportation.
 It is not necessary to use the library on both ends,